LeelaChessZero/lc0/README.md

 ### Mac

-First you need to install some required packages:
+First you need to install some required packages through Terminal:
 1. Install brew as per the instructions at https://brew.sh/
 2. Install python3: `brew install python3`
 3. Install meson: `brew install meson`
 4. Install ninja: `brew install ninja`
+5. (For Mac OS 10.14 Mojave, or if the other step 5 fails):
+ * Install developer tools: ``xcode-select --install``
-5. When using Mojave install SDK headers: installer -pkg /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg -target /
+ * When using Mojave install SDK headers: `installer -pkg /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg -target /` (if this doesn't work, use `sudo installer` instead of just `installer`.)

+Or.

+5. (For MacOS 10.15 Catalina, or if the other step 5 fails):
+ * Install Xcode command-line tools: ``xcode-select --install``
+ * Install "XCode Developer Tools" through the app store.
+(First one on the list of Apps if searched.)
+ * Associate the SDK headers in XCode with a command: export CPATH=\`xcrun --show-sdk-path\`/usr/include

 Now download the lc0 source, if you haven't already done so, following the instructions earlier in the page.

 6. Go to the lc0 directory.
-7. Run `./build.sh`
+7. Run `./build.sh` (needs step 5)
 8. The resulting binary will be in build/release

 ### Raspberry Pi